 We all need to know how to deal with road rage because it happens on the road every day.
-If you aren’t the one causing it, you may be the victim.
+You may be the victim if you aren’t the one causing it.

 Even if you are the person who doesn’t let below-average drivers get on your nerves, it’s still possible to suffer under the fury of someone else.
 And being cool as a cucumber on the road doesn’t always mean you won’t irk another ill-tempered driver.